 Meditation is helping me to process a time that is filled with so much love and joy and huge belly laughs, but also so much confusion (what did people do before Google?!).
 It’s helped to ground me.
 It’s helped me to realize that taking care of my baby is my #1 priority right now and that everything else will eventually fall into place.
 It’s showed me again that we must be willing to let go of attachments to what we thought life might be or should be.

 And, meditation lets me know that it’s okay.
 It’s okay to let go of work and the laundry.
 To simply stare into my newborn baby’s eyes and see them reflect back my own.
 It’s okay that my body feels much weaker and oh so different, to be nervous to attempt a downward facing dog.
 It’s okay to let go of everything I thought I identified with to fully embrace this transformation.
-And, you guys, I honestly wouldn’t change it for the world.
+And, it's going to be okay for you, too.